juliaguida/oystercard/pills/sinatra_1.md

 As with every pill and project please do type in the code examples instead of copy-pasting them, it will help you to memorize and understand what you're doing.

-***As always there may be subtle errors in the following materials.
-Please try to approach any of these as challenges on which to polish your debugging skills - pull requests very welcome.***

 ## What you will learn

 * How to set-up and use Sinatra